 Pups can’t talk to us but their stool can tell us a great deal.

-You’ve learnt a great deal about fiber for dogs.
+You’ve learned a great deal about fiber for dogs.
 Let’s recap.

 Dogs need fiber to maintain a healthy gut.
 It also helps with issues like constipation, diarrhea, diabetes, and colon cancer.

-Some human food such as pumpkin, lettuce, and bran are brilliant for upping the fiber in your pet’s diet.
+Some human foods such as pumpkin, lettuce, and bran are brilliant for upping the fiber in your pet’s diet.
 But be sure to start slowly and monitor closely.

-Who knew there was so much to learn about fiber for dogs?
+Some commercial supplements and dog food are also a good source of fiber for dogs and might make feeding your pup easier as they come with instructions.
 We hope this information will help you and your four-legged pal on the road to a happy and healthy lifestyle.